Counseling and Human Services

 This course focuses on objective measures of personality that will be maximally useful for professional counselors in developing treatment plans for individual and group counseling.
 Featured assessment instruments may include the California Psychological Inventory, the FIRO-B, the Myers-Briggs Type Indicator-Expanded Analysis Report, the Family Environment Scale and the 16 PF.
 Tests for evaluating learning styles, study skills, and motivation are also included.
 Laboratory fee $25.00.

-CN 8350.
-Philosophical Foundations of Counseling.
+CN 8352.
+Family Systems of Care.
 3 Semester Hours.

 CN 8359.
 Doctoral Internship I. 3 Semester Hours.